Type · debugging

 Type · ownership

-Tell me about a time you encountered a significant technical challenge in a project that was outside your direct area of expertise.
-How did you approach learning what you needed to know, and what was the outcome? - + 2 more questions in this round (sign up to unlock)
+Tell me about a time you had to advocate for a significant refactor of a core system despite pressure to continue shipping new features.
+How did you quantify the risk to convince stakeholders? - + 1 more questions in this round (sign up to unlock)

 No credit card.
 Every question with its framework, the grading signals interviewers score against, and a worked answer for each.